About CJ CCOE

 The primary objective of the National Stepping Up Initiative is to reduce the number of individuals with mental illnesses in jails throughout the nation.
 Stepping Up invites communities to collaborate with the goal of developing an action plan that will be utilized to achieve a detectible impact in their local criminal justice systems

 The Ohio Department of Mental Health and Addiction Services (OhioMHAS) is collaborating with Ohio communities to support that common objective.
 This collaboration engages a wide range of individuals, including policymakers, criminal justice professionals, consumers, mental health professionals and committed others.
 OhioMHAS began utilizing Community Innovations grants to help this objective become a reality.
-As of June 6, 2016, the Ohio Stepping Up Initiative has engaged 23 Ohio communities, whom serve almost 52% of the state population.
+As of September 17, 2019, the Ohio Stepping Up Initiative has engaged 47 Ohio communities.